clfld/rsschool-2019Q1-cv/cv.md

 I ready to study something new in process of work and develop my skills.
 Teamwork is really important.
 Also I ready to be attend in projects different difficulty levels and work regardless of the time of day.
 ## Skills
-C/C++, JavaScript, Python, Node.js, VSCode, Microsoft Visual Studio, SQL, HTML/CSS, QA-engineering
+C/C++, JavaScript, Python, Node.js, VSCode, Microsoft Visual Studio, SQL, HTML/CSS, QA-engineering.
 ## Experience
-BSUIR, Faculty of radioengineering and electronics
+BSUIR, Faculty of radioengineering and electronics.

 codeacademy.com
 Rolling Scopes School